Growth Plate Fracture

 |Copyright © Nucleus Medical Media, Inc.

-These fractures can only occur in growing children.
+These fractures only happen in growing children.

-- Recreational activities such as skiing or skateboarding
+- Activities like skiing or skateboarding

 Images of the bone may be taken with:

-- Wear proper padding and safety equipment when participating in sports or activities.
+- Wear padding and safety equipment for sports and activities.

 Family Doctor—American Academy of Family Physicians